PedroASB/odin-foundations/README.md

 ## Overview

-My projects from the Foundations Course of [The Odin Project](https://www.theodinproject.com/).
+This repository contains my projects from the Foundations Course of [The Odin Project](https://www.theodinproject.com/).
+The course offers a hands-on introduction to the essential tools required to build real, functional websites.
+These projects mark the beginning of my journey into full stack development.
+While they are simple, I've put care and effort into each one to build a solid foundation in HTML, CSS and JavaScript.
+See the table below for a quick summary of each project.

 | 📝 __Project__ | 📕 __Description__ | 💻 __Features__ | 🔗 __Link__ |
 | :------------- | :----------------- | :-------------- | :---------- |